LLNL/wcs/scripts/trajectory/README.md

 script `./get_max_species_list.awk` to select the species (or reactions) to print out.
 For adjusting the number of species (or reactions) to select, change the variables defined in the script.

+#### Interpreting samples

+The way we sample the simulation state is not by the exact interval but rather by the first event after the scheduled sampling point.
+This is to provides more accurate information on when state changes as well as to reduce redundant samples.

+For example, suppose that the specified sampling interval is 5.0 sec.
+As a simulation starts at 0.0 sec, sampling points will be at 5.0 sec, at 10.0 sec, at 15.0 sec and so on.

+Suppose that there are events at 4.99999 sec and at 5.00001 sec but no event at exactly at 5.0 sec.
+Instead of taking a sample at 5.0 sec which actually reflects the state updated at 4.99999 sec.
+We take the sample at the first event from the current sampling point 5.0 sec, which reflects the state updated at 5.00001 sec.
+Each state is labeled with the exact timestamp, which is 5.00001 sec in this example.
+In this way, the trajectory shows more accurate information on when exactly the state changes.

+Consider the following scenario for illuminating how this helps to reduce redundant samples which is especially useful when the simulated system is highly dynamic at the beginning and reaches a steady state in the end.

+As the state becomes steady, there may not be a single event within 5 second interval.
+Suppose that the next event after 5.00001 sec is at 20.00001 sec.
+Instead of blindly taking the redundant samples of the same state updated at 5.00001 sec for 10.0 sec, 15.0 sec and 20.0 sec, we only record a single sample of the state update at 20.00001 sec.